Yellow Pages Championship Round

 - Brabham BT21 (John Buxton): Sold mid-season 1967 to Frank Lythgoe Racing but may be the car raced by Alan Rollinson (Walsall) at a few races in late June and July, before being damaged in a fire at Ingliston that left Rollinson in hospital.
 Entered by Lythgoe for David Berry (Colwyn Bay, Wales) from August onwards when it was described as new.
 To Goodwin Racing for 1968, and raced by Cyd Williams in British F3 through that season.
 To John Buxton (Bamford, Derbyshire) for 1969 and raced in libre and F3 in the north of England.
 Retained for 1970 when Buxton raced it mostly at Oulton Park.
 Converted for 1971 to Formula Atlantic specification with a Ford twin cam and raced in Oulton Park rounds of the championship as well as in libre.
 Advertised by Buxton in January 1972, and may be the "ex-Williams" BT21 later advertised by dealer Bobby Howlings.
 Subsequent history unknown.

 - Brabham BT21A (Jim Charnock): New to Sir Nick Williamson and fitted with a 1600cc Cosworth Ford twin cam for the 1967 British Hill Climb Championship.
 To Stockbridge Racing early 1968 and driven by John Fenning in libre and by Howard Bennett in hillclimbs.
 To Robin Darlington (Overton-on-Dee, Wales) August 1968 and raced in libre (also driven by Tony Lanfranchi).
-To Jim Charnock (Liverpool) for 1969 - John Wingfield November 1971 - Steve Malins 1973 - Harvey Hodgson (Blackpool) 1975 - Roger Murray (Barrow-in-Furness, Cumbria) June 1987 - Graham North 1990 or 1991 - Stephan Foster - Roger Bevan (High Wycombe, Buckinghamshire) 2005 or 2006 - Barry Goodyear late spring 2009.
+To Jim Charnock (Liverpool) for 1969 - John Wingfield November 1971 and raced in libre by him through 1972 and by his mechanic John Somers in a couple of Silverstone libre races later on in 1972.
+Then to Steve Malins 1973 - Harvey Hodgson (Blackpool) 1975 - Roger Murray (Barrow-in-Furness, Cumbria) June 1987 - Graham North 1990 or 1991 - Stephan Foster - Roger Bevan (High Wycombe, Buckinghamshire) 2005 or 2006 - Barry Goodyear late spring 2009.

 - Brabham BT35 [BT28-2] (Mike Stow): Delivered March 1969 to Clarke Mordaunt racing team for Mike Beuttler in UK F3 in 1969.
 To Jim Edwards for UK F3 in 1970.
 To Mike Stow for Formula Atlantic in 1971 when it was said to have been updated to BT29/35 specification.
 Sold to Dick Barker at the beginning of 1972 when it was said to have been 'brought up to FB BT29 specification last year'.
 However, Motoring News identified Barker's car as chassis number BT28-20 twice early in 1972 instead of BT28-2.
 BT28-20 was a different ex-Stow car with a clear history up to this point, implying MN's reporter made a mistake.
 Barker's car was heavily damaged at Crystal Palace at the end of May 1972 and was not seen again.
 Barker advertised a 'BT29/35' in April 1973 but the identity of that car is unknown.